uvastatlab/statlab-fellows/README.md

 * For Data for Democracy: Fellows will have the opportunity to deepen their knowledge of quantitative methods, data analysis and data science, and statistical computation by working collaboratively on a public interest data science project, contributing intellectually and methodologically; practicing open and reproducible data science workflows using tools like R, Python, GitHub, and Overleaf; communicating about the work through blog posts, research articles, and presentations.

+ ## Responsibilities

+ * Hosting open office hours for walk-in support
+ * Joining, and leading, consultations with UVA researchers
+ * Contributing to the Public Presidency project, or related research threads
+ * Writing a StatLab blog post in the fall, teaching a StatLab workshop in the spring